sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 Sidebar state

 How it is created

-Store data in Context / Redux store.
+Store data in Context or Redux store.

-How to SEND (store) data
+How to store data
-js
-Copy code
 setUser({ name: "Sandeep", age: 31 });

-How to RECEIVE data
+How to receive data
-js
-Copy code
 import { useContext } from "react";

 const { user } = useContext(UserContext);
 const name = user?.name;
 const age = user?.age;

-Key notes
+Notes

 ❌ Lost on refresh

 ❌ Not secure

-⚠️ Semi-safe (memory only)
+⚠️ Semi-safe (in-memory only)

-✅ Method 5 — localStorage / sessionStorage (Persistence)
+✅ Method 5 — localStorage / sessionStorage

+(Persistence for non-sensitive data)

 When to use

 Remember user preferences

 Draft forms

 Non-sensitive data

-How to SEND (store) data
+How to store data
-js
-Copy code
 localStorage.setItem(
   "user",
   JSON.stringify({ name: "Sandeep", age: 32 })
 );

-How to RECEIVE data
+How to receive data
-js
-Copy code
 const raw = localStorage.getItem("user");
 const user = raw ?
 JSON.parse(raw) : null;

 const name = user?.name;
 const age = user?.age;

-Key notes
+Notes

 ✅ Refresh-safe

 ❌ Not secure

 ❌ Not sharable

-✅ Method 6 — Backend Fetch / Session (SECURE)
+✅ Method 6 — Backend Fetch / Session

+(Secure, production-ready approach)

 When to use

 Authenticated data

 Sensitive data

-Real production apps
+Real-world applications

 How it is created

-Backend stores session or validates token.
+Backend stores session or validates JWT/token.

-How to SEND data
+How to send data
-txt
-Copy code
 /result/123

-How to RECEIVE data
+How to receive data
-js
-Copy code
 import { useParams } from "react-router-dom";

 const { id } = useParams();